 Giving Voice to the Creative Community

-Every month in our Photography newsletter, we feature the work of a new photographer who has contributed to our Photography newsletter Flickr group.
-This month, we chose the image “Soldiers’ Huts,” by Pennsylvania-based photographer Jerry W. Fuqua.
+Every month in our Photography newsletter, we feature the work of a new photographer who has contributed to our Photography Newsletter Flickr group.
+This month, we chose this photo titled "Ride-out" by India-based photographer Arnab Biswas.

 Designers at any level of experience have at least this one thing in common: font-lust.

 On Friday, December 16, 2011, Final Cut Pro guru Larry Jordan sat down for a lively Twitterview (interview via Twitter) with @Peachpit.
 It was fast.
 It was furious.
 It covered Final Cut Pro X from top to bottom.
 We’ve posted a transcript of the Twitterview so the wisdom can live on.
 Enjoy.

 Explore the ins and outs of Final Cut Pro X in an action-packed Twitterview with trainer and Final Cut guru, Larry Jordan.

 Join photographer and author Jerod Foster in an inspiration-packed Twitterview on December 15.

 Take a look at HTML5 in an action-packed Twitterview with HTML5 Multimedia: Develop and Design author Ian Devlin on December 8.

 Go behind the lens with photographer and author Vincent Laforet in an inspiration-packed Twitterview on December 21.

 2011 has been a very fun year for us, especially for those of us who think it’s fun to spend most of our time on a Mac writing about Mac operating systems (Lion, OS X 10.7, to be specific) and cool, amazing software (Adobe’s Photoshop, InDesign, and Illustrator).
 In fact, by that criteria, 2011 was just about the most fun we’ve ever had.